-At the Compensation Committee's regular meeting held August 17, 2010, the Committee reviewed the data and calculation for the Company's fiscal 2011 EVA Performance Target and subsequently approved an EVA Performance Target of a negative \$4.6 million for fiscal 2011.
-Pursuant to the terms of the EVA Bonus Plan, the fiscal 2011 EVA Performance Target is determined by averaging the prior year performance target (i.e. the performance target for fiscal 2010) and the prior year actual EVA amount (i.e. actual EVA for fiscal 2010) and then adding an expected improvement amount set by our Board of Directors.
-For fiscal 2011, our Board of Directors set the expected improvement amount at \$1.5 million.
+At a Compensation Committee meeting held August 20, 2014, the Committee reviewed the data and calculation for STRATTEC's fiscal 2015 EVA performance target and subsequently approved an EVA performance target of \$4.4 million for fiscal 2015.
+Pursuant to the terms of the EVA Bonus Plan, the fiscal 2015 EVA performance target was determined by averaging the prior year performance target (i.e., the performance target for fiscal 2014) and the prior year actual EVA amount (i.e., actual EVA for fiscal 2014) and then adding an expected improvement amount set by our Compensation Committee.
+For fiscal 2015, our Compensation Committee set the expected improvement amount at \$250,000.

 Discretionary Bonuses.
 While we have principally relied on our formula-based cash incentive plans, our named executive officers are eligible to receive discretionary cash bonuses awarded by our Compensation Committee.
 These discretionary bonuses allow us to recognize extraordinary performance by our named executive officers and to have the flexibility to maintain competitive compensation when needed.
 When determining whether to grant a discretionary bonus to a named executive officer, the Compensation Committee reviews performance for the prior fiscal year and considers specific performance metrics for STRATTEC for the fiscal year, such as stock performance or financial performance in key areas outside of the performance measures used for formula cash incentives, and other specific achievements during the fiscal year such as completed acquisitions or other significant strategic transactions or initiatives.
-No discretionary bonuses were awarded to our named executive officers for 2010.
+No discretionary bonuses were awarded to our named executive officers for fiscal 2014, other than a discretionary bonus of \$14,125 to Mr. Messina in connection with his extraordinary efforts in supporting and providing services to Vehicle Access Systems Technology LLC, a joint venture relationship entered into by STRATTEC with two other partners, and other than as provided below in connection with certain amendments made to the STRATTEC Supplemental Executive Retirement Plan.

 Equity Based Compensation.
 We believe that equity compensation is an effective means of aligning the long-term interests of our employees, including our executive officers, with our shareholders.
-Our Stock Incentive Plan authorizes the Compensation Committee to issue both stock options and restricted stock, as well as other forms of equity incentive compensation.
-We are proposing that our shareholders approve an amendment to our Stock Incentive Plan at the Annual Meeting to include our outside directors as eligible participants in the plan.
-To date, awards to our executive officers under the Stock Incentive Plan have consisted solely of leveraged stock options, traditional nonqualified stock options and shares of restricted stock.
+Our Incentive Plan authorizes the Compensation Committee to issue both stock options and restricted stock, as well as other forms of equity incentive compensation.
+To date, awards to our executive officers under the Incentive Plan have consisted solely of leveraged stock options, traditional nonqualified stock options and shares of restricted stock.
+At the Annual